uw-ne/ep476/hw/hw1.md

    * list the contents of the `thermal` subdirectory of the `fission` directory
    * create a symbolic link in your current directory (`fusion`) to the `hybrid.txt` file that is in the `fission` directory
+   * Change the permissions of the directory referenced in `NUCLEAR_DIR`, and all of the directories and files below it, so that others can view it.
+     You may also have to change the permissions of some directories above it to ensure that it is accessible.
+It is advisable to give the minimum possible permissions to the directories above this one.
+I will check these permissions by accessing the directory indicated by `NUCLEAR_DIR` above.
+   * change your prompt to remove only the username and hostname portion

    Attach your script as a separate file to your email.

 1. Repeat question #2 with the new directory structure.

-1. Change the permissions of this directory - and the appropriate directories above it - so that others can view it.
-It is advisable to give the minimum possible permissions to the directories above this one.
-I will check these permissions by accessing the directory indicated by `NUCLEAR_PATH` above.

-1. What is the command to change your prompt and remove the username and hostname portion?

 1. In what ways does tab completion improve both accuracy and efficiency when working with the command-line?